V-Sekai/manuals/decisions/20230920-godot-project-search.md

-# Use embedding search with Godot Engine projects
+# Proposed: Use embedding search with Godot Engine projects

 ## Metadata